TomasLinhart/ChatFilter/README.md

 /filter Crimson Bull

 It will show only messages containg Crimson Bull and ignoring all others.
+You can also have more than filter and if you type

+/filter Noaidi

+It will show messages containing Crimson Bul or Noaidi.

 /resetfilter